Did you know that our everyday modern lifestyles have been wreaking havoc on our gut microbiota and gut walls for years?

 Your gut lining is your final line of defense between your vital organs and harmful influences from the outside environment.

 One thing that’s for certain is that the gut and gut lining are both more important than was once historically believed.
-A leaky gut is far more common than you might think, and it goes far beyond just digestive concerns.
+A "leaky gut" is far more common than you might think, and it goes far beyond just digestive concerns.

-Could you be struggling with a leaky gut and not even know it?
+Could you be struggling with a "leaky gut" and not even know it?

-Our food choices, along with infections, toxins, and stress, are usually the top three factors to look at when it comes to addressing the problems causing a leaky gut.
+Our food choices, along with infections, toxins, and stress, are usually the top three factors to look at when it comes to addressing the problems causing a "leaky gut".

 Prebiotics are the fuel that feed probiotics, which are healthy microbes that promote the growth and balance of more “good” bacteria within your gut.
 Probiotics have been shown to assist in the protection and reinstitution of a healthy gut barrier in clinical studies.

-Many researchers are now beginning to discover that many of the gut-healing benefits we attribute to probiotics are largely due to a substance known as postbiotics.
+Many researchers are now beginning to discover that many of the gut-boosting benefits we attribute to probiotics are largely due to a substance known as postbiotics.
 A fairly new term in the '-biotic' world, postbiotics are the 'waste' that's produced when prebiotics feed on probiotics.

 The final and most crucial step, our Primal Gut Restore features revolutionary patented CoreBiome® Tributyrin, the single most important and groundbreaking postbiotic on the market.

 CoreBiome® is a patented form of a short chain fatty acid known as ‘butyrate’.
-If you haven’t heard of butyrate before, it’s important to know that it's considered the most important energy source for the cells in your gut lining, and it’s naturally produced by healthy bacteria in your gut.
+If you haven’t heard of butyrate before, it’s important to know that it's considered the most important energy source for the cells in your gut lining, and is also naturally produced by healthy bacteria in your gut.